openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 You have three options:

-1. Use the Python source code.
-This allows you to run the software as a Python script on most popular platforms (Windows, Linux, Mac, etc.).
-However, this requires that you have a recent version of the Python interpreter available on your system.
+1. Install the software with the *Pip* package manager.
+This works on all platforms (Windows, Linux, Mac, etc.), but it requires that you have the Python interpreter available on your system.
+Jpylyzer is compatible with Python 2.7, and Python 3.2 and more recent (Python 3.0 and 3.1 are not supported).

 2. Alternatively, for Windows users there is also a set of stand-alone binaries[^1].
 These allow you to run *jpylyzer* as an